MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-create-triggers-design-mode.md

 Sometimes, you need to reuse trigger logic across multiple triggers.
 This is where properties come in.
 You can create a property that defines a reusable condition or measure, then reference that property from multiple triggers.

-To create a property, select “New Property” from the ribbon, then define your property logic.
-Here, we define a property called “Maximum Temp last hour” on a package object:
+To create a property, select *New Property* from the ribbon, then define your property logic.
+Here, we define a property called *Maximum Temp last hour* on a package object:

 Once you have defined a property, you can reference it from one or more triggers, via the select card.
-Here, we reference the property we made earlier in a “Package too warm” trigger:
+Here, we reference the property we made earlier in a *Package too warm* trigger:

 ## Next steps